Mockapapella/diffdev/README.md

    - q: Quit selection
 1. Enter your prompt describing the desired changes
 1. Review and confirm the generated patch
+1. Changes will automatically update the context for future prompts

+Additional options:

+- Use `--frankenclaude` to enable enhanced capabilities with multiple AI models
+- Configure logging level for more detailed output

 ### Commands